-Pursuant to the registration rights agreement, which appears as an exhibit to the registration statement of which this prospectus forms a part, we have agreed to indemnify each selling stockholder that purchased in our private placements, each person, if any, who controls such selling stockholder within the meaning of Section 15 of the Securities Act or Section 20(a) of the Exchange Act, and the officers, directors, partners, employees, representatives and agents of any of the foregoing, against specified liabilities arising under the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act.
+Pursuant to the registration rights agreement, which appears as an exhibit to the registration statement of which this prospectus forms a part, we have agreed to indemnify each selling stockholder that purchased in our private placements, each person, if any, who controls such selling stockholder within the meaning of Section 15 of the Securities Act or Section 20(a) of the Exchange Act, and the officers, directors, partners, employees, representatives and agents of any of the foregoing, against specified liabilities arising under the Securities Act.
+Each selling stockholder has agreed to indemnify us, within the meaning of Section 15 of the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act.